YI9B3/hello-world/README.md

 # hello-world
-The beginning of the end
+The beginning of the end...
-A gentleman working to become a scholar
+a gentleman working to become a scholar